 - A metal comb is recommended for backcombing locs, however plastic combs should work too if you’re gentle enough.

-The crocheting method is when the hair is sectioned and then a crochet needle is used to form knots around the locs.
-Sectioned medium to large pieces of hair.
-Pass the crochet needle in and out of the locs.
+The crocheting method is when the hair is separated into different sections and then a crochet needle is used to form knots around the locs.
+There are many tutorial videos on how to do it but the process is fairly simple.
+First you need to section medium to large pieces of hair, and then pass the crochet latch hook in and out of the locs.

 - This method gives you the appearance of dreadlocks instantly.